patrickboston/isc-deploy-tool/README.md

 ```

 Most of the more detailed logging (HTTP requests, etc. is available at the `debug` level).

+## Configuration Object Guidelines
+Follow these guidelines to ensure these object types are deployed successfully

+### BRANDING_CONFIG
+In order to deploy a branding logo image, you must create a directory in the root of the project called `./assets`.
+This directory will contain your logo images in `.png` format only.
+The name of each png image should match the name of your target environment (`--target_env`) that you provide in the `deploy` command, for example: `prod.png`.

 ## Configuration Object Special Considerations